How to Spend One Day in Vienna | Itinerary + TOP Things to Do

 In Summary

-A day trip to Vienna is entirely possible and absolutely worthwhile.
-The compact layout of the city center and the handy tram/U-Bahn metro allows tourists to fit a lot of sights into one very busy day.
+The compact layout of the city center and the handy tram/U-Bahn metro allow tourists to fit a lot of sights into one very busy day.

-For those that have an earlier train back to their home base and worried about time, I would end the itinerary at Schonbrunn Palace.
+For those who have an earlier train back to their home base and are worried about time, I would end the itinerary at Schonbrunn Palace.
 To save even more time, swap out Schonbrunn Palace for Hofburg Palace (it's closer and will take less time to see).

 Leave a Reply